David McCallum: Early life

-Career
+Acting career

+Early roles

 In 1951, McCallum became assistant stage manager of the Glyndebourne Opera Company.
 He began his acting career doing boy voices for BBC Radio in 1947 and taking bit parts in British films from the late 1950s.
 His first acting role was in Whom the Gods Love, Die Young playing a doomed royal.
 A James Dean-themed photograph of McCallum caught the attention of the Rank Organisation, who signed him in 1956.
 However, in an interview with Alan Titchmarsh broadcast on 3 November 2010, McCallum stated that he had actually held his Equity card since 1946.

-Early roles included an outlaw in Robbery Under Arms, (1957) junior RMS Titanic radio operator Harold Bride in A Night to Remember (1958), and a juvenile delinquent in Violent Playground (1958).
+His early roles included an outlaw in Robbery Under Arms (1957) (where he met future wife Jill Ireland), junior RMS Titanic radio operator Harold Bride in A Night to Remember (1958), and a juvenile delinquent in Violent Playground (1958).
 His first American film was Freud: The Secret Passion (1962), directed by John Huston, which was shortly followed by a role in Peter Ustinov's Billy Budd.
 McCallum played Lt.
 Cmdr.
-Eric Ashley-Pitt (a.k.a., "Dispersal") in The Great Escape, which was released in 1963.
+Eric Ashley-Pitt in The Great Escape, which was released in 1963.
 He took the role of Judas Iscariot in 1965's The Greatest Story Ever Told.
-Other television roles included two appearances on The Outer Limits and a guest appearance on Perry Mason in 1964 as defendant Phillipe Bertain in "The Case of the Fifty Millionth Frenchman".
+His other television roles included two appearances on The Outer Limits in the episodes "The Sixth Finger" (1963) and "The Forms of Things Unknown" (1964), and a guest appearance on Perry Mason in 1964 as defendant Phillipe Bertain in "The Case of the Fifty Millionth Frenchman".